Protein: What It Is, What It Does, and What It Means

 The Protein Leverage Hypothesis

-Scientists Stephen Simpson and David Raubenheimer proposed the Protein Leverage Hypothesis [6].
+Nutritional scientists Professor Stephen Simpson and Professor David Raubenheimer developed the Protein Leverage Hypothesis [16].

-If meals are low in protein, people often keep eating until they get enough.
+If meals are low in protein, people may keep eating.

 You may not be hungry for more calories.